-This is not an officially supported feature (yet), but a workaround for advanced users.
+⚠️ This is not an officially supported feature, but a workaround for advanced users.

 Datawrapper makes it easy to create live-updating charts, but creating live-updating choropleth and symbol maps is not supported yet.
 Here's how to achieve it anyway.

-To do so, go to https://app.datawrapper.de/create/map and click on Choropleth map or Symbol map.
-Then, choose the regions you'd like to put your data in.
+To do so, go to https://app.datawrapper.de/create/map and click on Symbol map Then, choose the map you'd like to put your data in.
 Click Next.

 Go to step 1 of the chart editor

 You will arrive in step 2: Add your data.
-Now you can either change the URL direcctly to app.datawrapper.de/chart/YOUR-ID/upload or follow the rest of the instructions here:
+Now you can either change the URL directly to app.datawrapper.de/chart/YOUR-ID/upload or follow the rest of the instructions here: